David Hunt (gangster): Contract on Metropolitan Police officers

-In 2016 details of a plot to assassinate three police officers who were investigating Hunt were revealed in full detail in an episode of BBC's Panorama.
+In 2016, details of a plot to assassinate three police officers who were investigating Hunt were revealed in full detail in an episode of the BBC's Panorama.
 For a £1 million contract, Hunt had summoned Yardie hitman Carl 'The Dread' Robinson to a boat in Marbella and instructed him to kill the officers.
-Despite the detectives being tipped off there was a contract against them, their superiors, instead of investigating this, suspended the three officers and investigated them for corruption.
+Despite the detectives being tipped off that there was a contract against them, their superiors, instead of investigating this, suspended the three officers and investigated them for corruption.
 They were later cleared of any wrongdoing.

 Panama Papers

-Amidst the Panama Papers leak of April 2016, it was revealed by The Guardian that Hunt was a client of Mossack Fonseca, and owned an offshore company, EMM Limited, which held ownership of an iron and steel business in East London.
+Amidst the Panama Papers leak of April 2016, it was revealed by The Guardian that Hunt was a client of Mossack Fonseca and owned an offshore company, EMM Limited, which held ownership of an iron and steel business in East London.